On the Tambara Affine Line: Tambara Primes are Levelwise Radical

 \begin{thm} Every Tambara prime ideal is levelwise radical.
 That is, if $\mf{p}\subset T$ is a Tambara prime ideal then $\mf{p}(G/H)\subset T(G/H)$ is a radical ideal for all $H\leq G$. \end{thm}

-Let $T$ be a $G$-Tambara functor and let $\mf{p}$ be a Tambara prime ideal of $T$.
+Let $T$ be a $G$-Tambara functor and let $\mf{p}$ be a prime ideal of $T$.
 We know that $\mf{p}(G/e)$ is a $G$-prime ideal and thus is radical by \cref{prop: G prime is radical}.
 This forms the base case for an inductive argument.
-To proceed, we make the following:

 \begin{inductivehypothesis} Let $H$ be a subgroup of $G$ such that $\mf{p}(G/L)$ is a radical ideal of $T(G/L)$ for all proper subgroups $L < H$.
 Let $x \in T(G/H)$ such that $x^n \in \mf{p}(G/H)$. \end{inductivehypothesis}